ashleychontos/pySYD/docs/quickstart.rst

 #####

-If you (understandably) do not have time to go through the entire user guide, we have summarized a couple of important tidbits.
+If you (understandably) do not have time to go through the entire user guide, we have summarized a couple important tidbits that we think you should know before using the software.

  - The first is that the userbase for the initial `pySYD` release was intended for non-expert astronomers. **With this in mind, the software was originally developed to be as hands-off as